Faculty & Staff

 Seventh Grade Teacher

-Theo has been teaching as a grades teacher in Waldorf Schools for twenty-five years here at Mountain Laurel and at Hawthorne Valley Waldorf School.
+Theo has been teaching as a grades teacher in Waldorf Schools for twenty-six years here at Mountain Laurel and at Hawthorne Valley Waldorf School.

 Eighth Grade Teacher

 Marta has worked at Mountain Laurel as the Spanish Teacher for over 15 years.